dailydotdev/docs/README.md

 # 📝 The official daily.dev Documentation

 The [daily.dev docs](https://docs.daily.dev/) are designed to help our community members get the most out of the product.
-Hope you will find it userful!
+Hope you will find it useful!
 We welcome your contribution to help us make it better and up-to-date 💜

 ## 👨‍💻 Contributing